thorsteinssonh/dbinterface_poc/README.md

  $ ./get_latest_web2py.sh
 ```

-You re-run this command at a later time if newer versions of web2py become available.
-Updating web2py should not cause problems because
+You can re-run this command at a later time if newer versions of web2py become available.
+Updating web2py should not
-the framework tries to be strongly backwards compatible.
+cause problems because the framework tries to be strongly backwards compatible.
+You can also use the web2py administrator interface to execute a framework update at `http://localhost/admin`.

 It is necessary to create an admin password to be able to log in securely using the admin web2py admin interface
-under https://mysite/admin .
+under `https://mysite/admin`.
 Create your admin password by executing the command

 ```
  $ ./create_admin_passw.sh